 Your First Look at Instagram’s New Analytics

-In early 2016, Instagram confirmed that they were developing new business profiles to help brands and small businesses succeed on Instagram.
+In early 2016, Instagram confirmed that they were developing new business profiles to help brands and small businesses advertise on Instagram.
 When the announcement came, we shared the first screenshots of the new Instagram business profiles being tested.
 Among the screenshots?
 Your first look at Instagram analytics!

 Similar to the analytics for your Facebook page, Instagram analytics (or “Insights” as the app calls them) gives you valuable data about who your followers are, when they’re online, and how many people viewed your Instagram post.
 Here’s what they look like on iOS: